alexanderboldt/alexanderboldt/README.md

 ## Hi there 👋

-I am a passionate Kotlin developer and like to use modern technologies.
+I am a passionate Kotlin developer and like to combine it with backend frameworks like Ktor and Spring Boot to create REST service.

 ### Tech-Stack